 The course manager and/or instructors will establish break schedules.
 Break food will consist of bottled water/juice and cans of soda.
 Prepackaged food (i.e., bags of chips, cookies, crackers, healthy breakfast bars, etc.) will be provided as part of the meal ticket.

-Recreational facilities to include the Building H pool, gym, workout room, locker rooms and Command Post Pub will remain closed.
+Recreational facilities to include the Building H pool, gym, workout room, locker rooms and Command Post Pub are now open with limited capacities.

 Outdoor areas can be used for exercise.
 We will encourage outdoor areas to be used for training and dining (weather dependent).